folio-org/folio-org.github.io/community/which-forum.md

 [Wiki](#wiki) (documents),
 [Issues](#issue-tracker) (bug and task tracking), and [GitHub](#github) (source code and pull requests).

 There are also secondary communication channels, including:
 [Slack](#slack) (realtime chat),
 [WebEx](#webex) (conference calls), and in-person meetings.
-If something important occurs in a secondary channel, it must be recorded in a primary channel (Discuss, Wiki, Issues, or GitHub).
+If something important occurs in a secondary channel, it must be recorded in a primary channel.

 ## General notes